Skip to main content

 • Visit the Interactive Map Project website and view the Dairy Cattle Inventory map.
 As a class, identify the highest milk producing states and discuss the factors which could contribute to the success of dairy farms, such as climate, open space, etc. Identify where your state ranks in dairy cattle production and discuss the factors contributing to the statistic.

 • Read Issue 1 of Ag Today titled Agriculture is Everywhere!
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 It describes the connections humans make daily with agriculture from business and science to the practices of growing and selling row crops and animals to be used for food, fiber, and fuel.

 • Have the students work in groups to determine statistics they would like to discover about the dairy industry.
 Students should research and collect the needed information, determine the appropriate type of graph to use, and create a graph that accurately represents the information they collected.
 The groups will take turns presenting their findings to the class.